We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 In my house, residents often use Government cars on the weekend.
 What will you do to ensure they continue to have transport access on the weekend?

-While government cars will not be available after the transfer, we will work with participants and their families to arrange an alternative transport solution that fills the gap.
-Part of the solution will be access to LWB pool vehicles which will be bookable in a similar way to the government cars currently used on weekends and after hours.
+While government cars are no longer available, we will work with participants and their families to arrange an alternative transport solution that fills the gap.
+Part of the solution is access to Life Without Barriers pool vehicles which are bookable.
+Each house received a Fleet Pack on transfer weekend which explains how to use the pool vehicles and booking system.

 Is indemnity of the crown still required with comprehensive insurance for driving clients?